semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ## promotions {#promotions}

 The `promotions` property is used for *promoting* (manually or automatically triggering) one or more pipelines using one or more pipeline YAML files.
-A pipeline YAML file can have a single `promotions` block or no `promotions` blocks.
+A pipeline YAML file can have a single `promotions` block or no `promotions` block.

 The items of a `promotions` block are called *targets* and are implemented using pairs of `name` and `pipeline_file` properties.
 A `promotions` block can have multiple targets.